skiller-whale/core-go/README.md

-# core-go
+# Skiller Whale Core Go Exercises

-Exercises for the Skiller Whale training sessions in the core features of Go
+This repo contains the accompanying exercises for all of the Skiller Whale training sessions in the core features of Go.